Ruby on Rails Integration

 Ignoring relationships

-This gem automatically ignore relationship if either the user or the company is ignored.
+This gem automatically ignores a relationship if either the user or the company is ignored.
 However, in some cases it might be desirable to ignore relationships even when they connect to valid objects.
 A typical example for this are pending invitations.
 To support this use case, you can provide a userlist_push? method.
 Whenever this method doesn't return a falsey value, this relationship will not be sent to Userlist.

 1